James-ONeill/kitacon-panel/script.md

 - The characters are structured in groups of 5 or 3 based on the sounds they represent.
 Take 15 - 30 minutes to learn each day to learn one new group.
 - Quiz yourself on the characters you've already learned whenever you have the chance.
 - Grab some simple reading materials (for instance basic kana text books) and start trying to read individual words.
+- Practice writing hiragana by hand.
+- Learn how to use Japanese input on your computer and phone.
 - Hiragana flashcard apps are also a great way to go.
 There are apps out there that were built just for learning hiragana or there are more general memorisation apps like Memrise and Anki.

-# Step Two.
-Learn Katakana
+# Learn Katakana

 Katakana is the set of characters mainly used to sound out loan words from other languages including English.
 As with hiragana there are 51 characters representing the same sounds.
 Katakana isn't as useful to learn as hiragana so it's up to you whether you want to skip this step for now.